Cross ratios and cubulations of hyperbolic groups: Preliminaries.

 \begin{lem} Let $r\cu X$ be a ray and set $x=r(+\infty)$.
 Given a point $x'\in\partial X$ with $x'\sim x$, there exists a ray $r'$ satisfying $r'(0)=r(0)$, $r'(+\infty)=x'$ and such that the Hausdorff distance $d_{\rm Haus}(r,r')$ is at most $d(x,x')$. \end{lem} \begin{proof} It suffices to consider the case when $d(x,x')=1$.
 Let $\mf{w}$ be the only hyperplane separating $x$ and $x'$; let $\mf{h}$ denote the side of $\mf{w}$ containing $x$.
 Note that $\mf{w}$ must be transverse to all but finitely many hyperplanes in $\mscr{W}(r)$.
 Thus, $r$ intersects the carrier $C(\mf{w})$ in a sub-ray $\g\cu r$.

 If $r(0)\in\mf{h}$, the ray $\g$ does not cross $\mf{w}$.
-Let $\g'$ be the ray such that $\mscr{W}(\g(n),\g'(n))=\{\mf{w}\}$ for all $n\geq 0$.
+Let $\g'$ be the ray such that $\mscr{W}(\g(n)|\g'(n))=\{\mf{w}\}$ for all $n\geq 0$.
 In this case, the ray $r'$ is obtained by following $r$ up to $\g(0)$, crossing $\mf{w}$, and finally following $\g'$ all the way to $x'$.

-If instead $r(0)\in\mf{h}^*$, there exists $k\geq 0$ such that $\mscr{W}(\g(k),\g(k+1))=\{\mf{w}\}$.
+If instead $r(0)\in\mf{h}^*$, there exists $k\geq 0$ such that $\mscr{W}(\g(k)|\g(k+1))=\{\mf{w}\}$.
 Let $\g''$ be the ray with $\mscr{W}(\g''(n)|\g(n+k+1))=\{\mf{w}\}$ for all $n\geq 0$; in particular, $\g''(0)=\g(k)$ and $\g''(+\infty)=x'$.
 We construct $r'$ by following $r$ up to $\g(k)$ and then, rather than crossing $\mf{w}$, following $\g''$ until $x'$. \end{proof}

 We say that a subset $C\cu X$ is \emph{convex} if every geodesic with endpoints in $C$ is entirely contained in $C$; equivalently, $I(x,y)\cu C$ for every ${x,y\in C}$.
-Halfspaces are precisely those convex subsets of $X$ that have convex complement.
+Halfspaces are precisely those nonempty convex subsets of $X$ whose complement is convex and nonempty.
 Given any subset $A\cu X$, we denote by $\hull(A)$ the smallest convex subset of $X$ that contains $A$.
 This coincides with the intersection of all halfspaces containing $A$.
 The subcomplex $\hull(A)$ is itself a $\CAT$ cube complex and its hyperplane set is identified with $\mscr{W}(A)$.

 Given pairwise-intersecting convex subsets $C_1,...,C_k\cu X$, we always have ${C_1\cap ...\cap C_k\neq\emptyset}$.
 This is known as Helly's lemma (Theorem~2.2 in \cite{Roller}).